Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 No matter how great your customer retention strategy is, it needs to be accompanied by a strong customer acquisition plan.

 One of the most critical metrics for measuring customer retention is the customer retention rate, which measures the percentage of customers a company retains over a specific period.
-Customer retention rate can be calculated with the following formula:
+It can be calculated by using this customer retention rate formula:

 Customer Retention Rate = [(Users at end of period – Users at beginning of period)/Users at beginning of period]*100